-A good night’s sleep empowers the body to recover and lets you wake up refreshed and ready to take on the day.
+A good night’s sleep empowers us to recover and to wake up refreshed and ready to take on the day.
 Unfortunately, many people have sleep problems and don’t get the rest that they need.

-Insufficient sleep and poor quality sleep can be due to diverse factors including sleep disorders, medical conditions, and mental health.
-Sleep issues affect people of all ages, and its impacts can be far-reaching.
+Insufficient sleep and poor quality sleep can be the result of diverse factors, including sleep disorders, medical conditions, and mental health.
+Sleep issues affect people of all ages, and their impacts touch many parts of our lives.